WeileiZeng/Open-Source-COVID-19/world.md

 ### Site recommendation
 [OpenSourceWuhan](https://weileizeng.github.io/OpenSourceWuhan/) collects all open source sites that support Wuhan and other places against nCoV/CoVid.
+It is hosted on [GitHub](https://github.com/WeileiZeng/OpenSourceWuhan).
 You are welcome to recommend a site through
 * [Open issue at GitHub](https://github.com/WeileiZeng/OpenSourceWuhan/issues/)
 * or [Contact me](https://weileizeng.com/news/1992/06/29/contact/)